How Can I Repair My Stomach Lining?

 Most people referring to a damaged stomach lining talk about it in conjunction with gastritis, which is characterized by inflammation of the stomach lining.
 Gastritis appears in both acute and chronic forms, while the less common erosive gastritis can lead to ulcers and bleeding in the stomach lining.

-Gastritis can be caused by bacterial infection and general weaknesses in your stomach lining.
+Gastritis can be caused by bacteria and general weaknesses in your stomach lining.
 Symptoms for this condition (and most other related stomach lining conditions) include:

 - Gas and bloating